Thames, New Zealand: European settlement

 Thames was formed from two historic towns, Grahamstown and Shortland, of which many original buildings still stand.
 Shortland was to the south of Thames and was founded on 27 July 1867 when James Mackay, civil commissioner for the Hauraki District, concluded an agreement with local Māori.
 The land was rented for mining purposes for the sum of £5,000 per year, a colossal sum in the mid 19th century.
 This agreement secured the rights to local mineral deposits leading to the proclamation of the Thames Goldfield on 1 August.
-The leasing of the land for such a huge income was a source of great envy by other Maori iwi and hapu.
+The leasing of the land for such a huge income was a source of great envy from other Maori iwi and hapū.

 Grahamstown was founded the following year at the northern end of present Thames, approximately one mile from Shortland.
 The two towns merged in 1874 after it emerged the heart of the Goldfield was in Grahamstown.
 Shortland waned in importance until the turn of the century when the Hauraki Plains were developed for farming and the Shortland railway station was opened.